 - Opportunity for advancing professional scholarship of the faculty member

 - Clarity and feasibility of endpoints -- specific agencies to which the proposal will be submitted are identified and includes a timeline for submission

 - Adequacy of the proposed budget to meet project objectives

 - The proposal resulting from the Project Development Award is expected to contain support sufficient to engage students in the faculty member's research.
 Multi-year proposals for external funding are encouraged.

 - Results from prior Project Development Awards and whether they resulted in proposals to external agencies must be stated in the application.

 Complete applications must be received by the Office of Research and Sponsored Programs by the deadline (announced in FAST and in Calendar of Internal Deadlines) and should include the following information:

 - Project Development Program Application Cover Sheet (last page of form)

-- The expected budget for the proposal to be developed and the funding agency/program to which the proposal will be submitted.
+- The expected budget (suggested format) for the proposal to be developed and the funding agency/program to which the proposal will be submitted.

 - A list of all prior internal awards and whether they resulted in external funding proposals or grants.